ajaykakumanu/ajay-devops-journey/Work-Experience.md

 - Tracks personal work progress and checks it against what was planned.
 - Led and inspired the team through coaching, mentorship, and analytical skills with a touch of humor.
 - Uses product knowledge to spot risks early and keep things moving in the right direction.
+- **Triage Team** Contributions
+  - Actively participated in the triage process, especially during high-volume periods.
+  - Investigated issues by analyzing logs and reviewing existing code
+  - Categorized findings into actionable items by converting them into Jira defects or stories as appropriate.

 ## 🎨🛠️ Design & Developer Experience